mge-engine/mge/docsrc/manual/introduction.rst

 The first half of the manual, the user guide part, describes how to install, configure and use MGE and its tools.

-The second half, the refeence part, features reference chapters for each main library of MGE:
+The second half, features reference chapters for each main library of MGE:

-- Chapter :ref:`mgecore` describes the core library, which contains basic facilities and utilities.
+- Chapter :ref:`mge-core` describes the core library, which contains basic facilities and utilities.